albertp007/FSound/README.md

   open FSound.Signal;;
   [sinusoid 10000.0 440.0 0.0; sinusoid 10000.0 445.0 0.0]
   |> List.map (generate 44100.0 5.0)
-  |> streamToWav 44100 2 @"C:\Users\panga\project\FSound\stereo.wav";;
+  |> streamToWavMultiple 44100 2 @"C:\Users\panga\project\FSound\stereo.wav";;
   ```

-* A  more memory-efficient version of function to stream two sequences of samples as left and right channel to a wav file
+* A  more memory-efficient version of function to stream two sequences of samples as left and right channel to a wav file (Use streamToWav which will choose the more efficient function to call according to the number of channels)

   ```
   open FSound.IO;;